 Pain, numbness and tingling in hand and fingers

-These symptoms may be due to carpal tunnel syndrome, which is caused by pressure on a nerve in the wrist.
-It is more common in people taking exemestane.
+You may get pain, numbness or tingling in the hand and fingers.
+These symptoms may be caused by carpal tunnel syndrome, which is caused by pressure on a nerve in the wrist.
+It is more common in people taking this drug.
 Tell your doctor if you have these symptoms.